oemof/oemof-solph/doc/developer_notes.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 * ...
 * ...
-* ...
+* Tests must run, see ...
 * Name the related team within the title of the pull request, like "solph: pull request for new feature within solph".
 * Assign a team member.

-Pull request workflow for changes, new features and bug fixes
+Pull request workflow and merging rules
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have the following workflow for revising and merging pull requests.